youshaac-bit/retell-sip-integration-example/README.md

 This application makes use of the Retell AI [Sip Endpoint](https://docs.retellai.com/make-calls/custom-telephony#method-2-dial-to-sip-endpoint).

 This is intended to be a sample application that you can start with and later extend.
-It currently supports these features:

-- inbound calls are connected to your Retell AI agent for gathering information.
-- you can use the jambonz REST api to make an outbound call via a sip trunk you have added and the connect that call to your Retell agent
-- you can receive webhooks from Retell for agent events
+It currently supports both inbound and outbound calling.
+Additionally, it supports receiving webhooks from Retell with agent events during a call.

-These features are described in more detail below.

 ## Installing